 By now you’ve surely realized that there is an incredible amount of variety out there when it comes to a good pair of water shoes.
 Before you make your decision, however, you should make sure you carefully consider what activities you plan on doing in your shoes.

 By buying the right pair of shoes and considering your main activities, you can save yourself discomfort and even money.
-For example, there’s no need to dish out sixty or one hundred dollars on hiking shoes when you plan on lounging on a clean, sandy beach for most of your day.

 On the other hand, if you plan on trekking through the wilderness, skimping on your shoes could lead to short term discomfort or, worse, long term foot problems.
 Buying the right shoe can benefit you and your adventures for years to come.